amd/ryzen-ai-documentation/docs/modelrun.rst

 .. note::

-   With any change in the Ryzen AI software or driver, the model must be recompiled to generate a new cache folder.
+   With any change in the Ryzen AI software or NPU driver, the model must be recompiled to generate a new cache folder.